 Scarily Competent Tracker: The first fifteen minutes of "Last Grimm Standing" exhibit him showing off his tracking skills, probably something police detectives have to brush up on in the Pacific Northwest.

 Made significantly better by his enhanced hearing, as he can now track, identify, and fight an adversary with just the sound of their footsteps.

 Super Senses: Being temporarily blinded in "Mr. Sandman" awakens extraordinary hearing and a heightened awareness of his surroundings.
-This remains intact after he is cured, and even help him find suspects.
+This remains intact after he is cured, and even helps him find suspects.

-Super Strength: It's revealed in "Last Grimm Standing" that Grimms possess superior strength than that of a normal human, allowing them to go toe-to-toe with Wesen if needs be.
+Super Strength: It's revealed in "Last Grimm Standing" that Grimms possess superior strength than that of a normal human, allowing them to go toe-to-toe with Wesen if need be.

-Gone even further, following being Poisoned by Cracher-Mortel Toxin, Nick's Strength has increased to a truly superhuman level, he's now strong enough to dent solid steel with his fists and throw grown men like rag dolls.
+Following being poisoned by Cracher-Mortel toxin, Nick's strength has increased to a truly superhuman level.
+He's now strong enough to dent solid steel with his fists and throw grown men around like rag dolls.
 This level of strength is implied to have stayed despite him being cured of the toxin.

 Super Reflexes: Appears to have gotten these due to the venom of the Cracher-Mortel Baron Samedi, to the point where he can catch a small statue thrown at him without even looking.
 They appear to have gone away with his return to semi-normal.